GerritCodeReview/plugins_gerrit-support/src/main/resources/Documentation/rest-api.md

 - gerritVersion - JSON String with the version of running Gerrit server
 - cpuInfo - JSON Object with all the CPU information collected by [jHardware](https://github.com/profesorfalken/jHardware)
+- memInfo - JSON Object with all the Memory information collected by [jHardware](https://github.com/profesorfalken/jHardware)

 EXAMPLES
 --------